-If the reporting location or starting time of the shift is temporarily changed, the employee shall be so informed, in writing, a minimum of twenty-four (24) hours prior to the effective date of change.
+If the reporting location or starting time of the shift is temporarily changed, the employee shall be so informed, in writing, a minimum of forty-eight (48) hours prior to the effective date of change.
 The supervisor shall make a written notation of the time and date of contacting the employee.
-Where unforeseeable staff shortages, inclement weather conditions, or unexpected workload occurs, the minimum notification, written notation, and time period shall be waived.
+Where unforeseeable staff shortages, operational needs, or unexpected workload occurs, the minimum notification, written notation, and time period shall be waived.

 Employees will be given reasonable advance notice in writing of any changes to work schedules.
-In the absence of unanticipated operational, emergency, or safety needs, work schedules shall not be changed without forty-eight (48) hours notice except as provided elsewhere in this agreement or as necessary in dealing with absences due to jury duty.
+In the absence of unanticipated operational, emergency, or safety needs, work schedules shall not be changed without seventy-two (72) hours notice except as provided elsewhere in this agreement or as necessary in dealing with absences due to jury duty.

-If the primary or secondary location is permanently changed, the employee shall be informed, in writing, a minimum of seven (7) days and if possible fourteen (14) days prior to the effective date of the change.
+If the primary or secondary location is permanently changed, the employee shall be informed, in writing, a minimum of seven (7) days and if known in advance fourteen (14) days prior to the effective date of the change.